darklab8/fl-darkstat/README.md

 # Description

-online version of the [flstat](https://discoverygc.com/forums/showthread.php?tid=115254) to navigate game data of [the game Freelancer](https://youtu.be/RHlH_qOH5zc).
+online version of the [flstat](https://discoverygc.com/forums/showthread.php?tid=115254) (and NavMap) to navigate game data of [the game Freelancer](https://youtu.be/RHlH_qOH5zc).
 You can see data about Bases, Guns, Ships and multiple other stuff.

 It is able to work in two mods:
 - Static Site Generator to build html/css/js files to deploy them for example to github pages (In this way runs for Freelancer Vanilla and FLSR)